Categories

 It’s not just about sound—it’s about connection.

 Hearing Loss is often called an “invisible disability,” for good reason.
 While others might not notice what someone with hearing loss is experiencing, the daily challenges can be significant and deeply personal.
+So how does it feel to have hearing loss?

 1. It’s Very Tiring